Ty-Frame/AMRCC/README.md

 # AMRCC
-THIS PROJECT IS NOT DONE UNTIL THE REPORT HAS BEEN UPLOADED TO THIS GIT.

-The report describes how the application looks and operates.

-There is also a link to the demo video on the report.
+Frame_James_SP21 is the report for this application which lays out the looks and operation of it.
+The report also contains a link to a demonstration video.
+There was an issue with the digital signatures of two signees disappearing on upload.
+A screenshot has been uploaded along side the pdf to show that all the signatures were there.

 This was developed in Qt Creator 4.12.4